Gondost/Greenify4Magisk/README.md

 * Magisk (MagiskSU/Magisk Manager **MUST HAVE**)

 ### Changelog:
+- Updated Greenify to 3.4.3

 - Updated Greenify to 3.4.2
 - Added Greenify 3.4.1
 - Initial release with Greenify 3.4